AwesomeSauce1504/King-of-Tokyo-Java-Swing-Demo/README.md

 - As a user, I want every dice effect to actually resolve (not just energy)

-## Instructions for Grader
+## Instructions for Grader (Phase 3)
 GENERAL RUNNING INSTRUCTIONS
-- Run the game by running the GraphicalUserInterfaceApp's main method (not the Main class's main method)
+- Run the game by running the main method
 - Get into the main game by either loading the saved game or by starting a new game (input a number of players to be in game)